-However, the end of the flagpole was not yet gained.
-Meanwhile, resourceful programmers had found out namely how one could elicit even real samples from the speaker!
-Admittedly not completely without expenditure, because this methodology necessitated a meticulous timing what made running a game parallel very difficult on slow machines.
+However, the end of the flagpole was not yet reached.
+Meanwhile, clever programmers had found out how one could elicit real samples from the speaker!
+Admittedly not completely without expenditure, because this methodology necessitated a painstaking timing what made running a game in parallel very difficult on slow machines.
 Playback therefore was initially often restricted to the intros of the games.

 A popular example, which existed alone to the demonstration of this technology, was "Magic Mushroom" - a small, ancient commercial, which was played through the PC-Speaker.